Big tragedy may happen due to oxygen shortage in hospitals: Kejriwal at PM's COVID meet | Politics

 Raising alarm that a ''big tragedy'' may happen due to oxygen shortage in hospitals during the second wave of the COVID-19 pandemic, Delhi Chief Minister Arvind Kejriwal on Friday said the Centre should take over all oxygen plants through the Army.

 ''People in major pain due to oxygen shortage.
 We fear a big tragedy may happen due to oxygen shortage and we will never be able to forgive ourselves.
+Despite being a CM, I am not able to help the people of Delhi.
 I request you with folded hands to direct all CMs to ensure smooth movement of oxygen tankers coming to Delhi,'' he said during the meeting.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)